 The Federal Reserve has served as a catalyst for change in the improvement and advancement of payments security in the United States and continues to engage with industry stakeholders.
-To help the Fed set priorities for collaboration with the industry to enhance end-to-end payments security, the Fed commissioned Boston Consulting Group (PDF) to assess fraud and associated costs, causes and contributing factors.
-In addition, Federal Reserve Payments Study data announced (Off-site) this October fostered a better understanding of fraud in the payments system.
+To help the Fed set priorities for collaboration with the industry to enhance end-to-end payments security, the Fed commissioned Boston Consulting Group to assess fraud and associated costs, causes and contributing factors and published an executive summary called A View of Payments Security: Trends, Gaps and Vulnerabilities.
+In addition, Federal Reserve Payments Study data (Off-site) announced this October fostered a better understanding of fraud in the payments system.
 Together, these two data sources provide a comprehensive overview of payments fraud in the United States, will help educate the industry on the payments fraud landscape, and point to areas where additional work is needed.

 Based on this Fed and third-party research, ongoing payments industry discussions, and recommendations of the Secure Payments Task Force, the Federal Reserve determined three common themes affecting payment security.